bripkens/opencensus-revamp/content/quickstart/java/tracing.md

 We will be tracing the execution as it flows through `readEvaluateProcess`, `readLine`, and finally `processLine`.

+To do this, we will create a [span](http://localhost:1313/core-concepts/tracing/#spans).

 You can create a span by inserting the following line in each of the three functions:
 ```java
 Scope ss = TRACER.spanBuilder("repl").startScopedSpan();
 ```

-Here is updated state of `Repl.java`:
+Here is our updated state of `Repl.java`:

 ```java
 package io.opencensus.quickstart;